zvada/technology/docs/documentation/style-guide.md

     # stuff
     ```

-For command blocks and file snippets that inside of a list should use the appropriate number of spaces before three
+Command blocks and file snippets inside of a list should use the appropriate number of spaces before three
 colons followed by an optional code highlighting format:

 ```